verhovsky/books-futures-explained/src/introduction.md

 We'll start off a bit differently than most other explanations.
 Instead of deferring some of the details about what's special about futures in Rust we try to tackle that head on first.
 We'll be as brief as possible, but as thorough as needed.
-This way, most question will be answered and explored up front.
+This way, most questions will be answered and explored up front.

 We'll end up with futures that can run an any executor like `tokio` and `async_str`.